Premian-Labs/range-order-bot/README.md

 - [x] ignore liquidity settings to avoid loss of trade setting on repo updates
 - [ ] add delta and theta based lp range updates for more efficient updating
 - [ ] remove npm token requirement on SDK
+- [ ] add sell-only or buy-only exposure settings in marketParams to provide one-sided liq